Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 * The website with a collection of internet acronyms.
 * Social media is full of acronyms and this website is made for the user to be able to look up the meanings of acronyms.
 * It has search functionality and add, update and remove functionality for registered users.
-* The website has user login or register features.
+* The website has user login and register features.

 ## Scope

-The website with its main functionality in mind- to enable the user to quickly search the acronyms and their meanings.
+The website enabling the user to quickly search the acronyms and their meanings.
-The website will have additional functionality for registered users to add new acronyms and update them as well as delete them.
+The website will have additional functionality for registered users to add new acronyms and update them as well as delete.
 Page structure:
 1. NavBar across all the pages with logo and links to the homepage, register or login.
 Registered and logged in users will have additional buttons to view their profile and log out.
-2. The main page will have a search function and results being displayed below.
+2. The main page will have a search function with results being displayed below.
 3. Add an acronym button available on the main page and profile page.
 4. Register page will have a form for user creation: username and password fields.
 5. Login page will have a form for username and password input.
 6. Profile page will have a list of data entries for registered users and buttons for editing, adding or removing entries.
-7. Footer across all the pages with the developer name and links for GitHub, LinkedIn pages and email.
+7. Footer across all the pages with the developer name and links for GitHub, LinkedIn websites and email.

 ## User Stories

 * First Time Visitor:

   * As a user I would like to have a quick way to find meanings for social media acronyms.
   * As a user I would like to register on the website and have my profile.
   * As a curious user I would like to find out more about the developer or contact developer.